rust-lang/rfcs/text/0000-throw-expr.md

 Considering crates named as the keyword we find that there isn't a crate named `raise`, there is a crate named [`throw`](https://crates.io/crates/throw).
 This crate would not be directly usable on the new edition, but it has zero reverse dependencies.
-Therefore the extent of the breakage is deemed quite low.
+With respect to `fail`, it does exist as a crate, which has reverse dependencies.
+However, all of those transitive dependencies are written by the same author.

-Searching for `raise` with sourcegraph indicates a very small number of uses as an identifier, but searching for `throw` gives a timeout indicating that there are no uses.
+Searching for `raise` with sourcegraph indicates a very small number of uses as an identifier.
-Meanwhile, `fail` exists as a crate, which has reverse dependencies, and has more hits than `raise` on sourcegraph.
+For `fail`, we find slightly more hits than `raise` on sourcegraph.
+Meanwhile, sourcegraph identifies 3 cases with `throw` where breakage would occur which is fewer than for `raise` and `fail`.
+To sum up, none of the considered keywords would result in much breakage.

 Since both `raise` and `throw` are equally long (5 characters), the extent of breakage is very low, and it is hard to make decisive arguments in either way,